At the top is the brains – the rest are normal!

 A Splashy Display

 Not far from the guinea fowl is a fleshy plant that is all that remains of the Snake Lily.
-This splendid flower appeared out of nowhere, an ever growing mound of scarlet and yellow atop a thick bare stalk growing alone under a big Tambotie tree.
-For two or three weeks this flower illuminated the vista and then, almost as suddenly as it had appeared, it wilted away.
-Not long after that, a whorl of fleshy leaves appeared where the flower had been and has grown to about eighteen inches in height, with markings on its’ stem resembling a snake.
+This splendid flower appeared out of nowhere, an ever growing mound of scarlet and yellow atop a thick bare stalk growing alone under a big Tamboti tree.
+For two or three weeks this larger than life flower, illuminated the vista and then, almost as suddenly as it had appeared, it wilts away.
+Not long after that, a whorl of fleshy leaves appear where the flower had been and has grows to about eighteen inches in height, with markings on its’ stem resembling that of a snake.

 Rarer than Hen’s Teeth…